cakephp/docs/en/tutorials-and-examples/bookmarks/intro.rst

 In CakePHP we like to keep our controller actions slim, and put most of our application's logic in the models.
-If you were to visit the ``/bookmarks/tagged`` URL now you would see an error that the ``findTagged`` method has not been implemented yet, so lets do that.
+If you were to visit the ``/bookmarks/tagged`` URL now you would see an error that the ``findTagged`` method has not been implemented yet, so let's do that.
 In ``src/Model/Table/BookmarksTable.php`` add the following::

     public function findTagged(Query $query, array $options) {